Check out our open positions!

 SUPPLEMENTAL PRIVACY POLICY FOR CALIFORNIA RESIDENTS

-This Supplemental Privacy Policy for California Residents (“Supplemental Privacy Policy”) supplements and is expressly made part of the information contained in Griffis Residential’ s (“Griffis”) Privacy Policy, available at https://griffisresidential.com/privacy-policy/, and applies solely to visitors to our websites, our customers and others who reside in the State of California (“consumers” or “you”).
-We adopt this Supplemental Privacy Policy to comply with the California Consumer Privacy Act of 2018 (“CCPA”).
+This Supplemental Privacy Policy for California Residents (“Supplemental Privacy Policy”) supplements and is expressly made part of the information contained in Griffis Residential’s (“Griffis”) Privacy Policy, available at https://griffisresidential.com/privacy-policy/, and applies solely to visitors to our websites, our customers and others who reside in the State of California (“consumers” or “you”).
+We adopt this Supplemental Privacy Policy to comply with the California Consumer Privacy Act of 2018, as amended (“CCPA”).

 1. Personal Information We Collect